On Data Thinning for Model Validation in Small Area Estimation: Background

 Let a finite population be partitioned into $m$ small areas.
 In each area $i=1,\dots,m$, a survey sample of size $n_i$ is drawn from a population of size $N_i$, with the goal of estimating the finite population means $\theta_1, \ldots, \theta_m$, for some parameter of interest in each area.
 For ease of notation, we write $\theta := (\theta_1, \ldots, \theta_m)^\top$ when referring to the full vector.

 Let $y_i$ denote the direct estimator of $\theta_i$ and let $d_i$ denote its sampling variance.
-Commonly used direct estimators, including the \citet{horvitz_generalization_1952} estimator and the Hájek-type estimators \citep{hajek_limiting_1960}, are based only on area-specific data and acknowledge the sampling design by weighting the individual responses.
+Direct estimators are based only on area-specific data and acknowledge the sampling design by weighting the individual responses.
 They are unbiased under the sampling design.

 For areas where the sample size is small, direct estimators can have unreasonably high variances, which may necessitate the use of model-based estimators.
 The foundational area-level model is the Fay--Herriot model \citep{fay_estimates_1979} that models the small area mean with $y_i \ind \N{\theta_i}{d_i}$, for areas $i=1, \ldots, m$, and $\theta_i$ is further modeled as a linear function of covariates and random effects.